hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

     be specified multiple times.
 Structure is documented below.

 - - -

+* `allow_stopping_for_update` - (Optional) If true, allows Terraform to stop the instance to update its properties.
+  If you try to update a property that requires stopping the instance without setting this field, the update will fail.

 * `attached_disk` - (Optional) List of disks to attach to the instance.
 Structure is documented below.